Stefan Michael Newerkla: Work

 Newerkla's research interests include German-Slavic language contact, Central Europe as a linguistic area, language legislation, schooling and language education in the Habsburg Empire, and Vienna's contributions to Czech and Slovak National Renaissance.
 Moreover, he is co-author of textbooks and exercise books for Czech and Slovak language classes.
 Newerkla publishes several book series, and – together with Fedor Poljakov – the international journal Vienna Slavic Yearbook (Harrassowitz publishing house).

 Currently, Newerkla is working mainly on two research areas supported by the Austrian Science Fund (FWF) – on the project "German and Slavic languages in Austria: aspects of language contact", which is part of the Special Research Programme (SFB) "German in Austria.
 Variation – Contact – Perception", and together with Roman Krivko and Fedor Poljakov on the international joint project "Slavic studies in exchange: Austria and Russia in 1849–1939".

 Together with Alexandra N. Lenz, Newerkla also contributes to the thematic platform on multilingualism of the Austrian Academy of Sciences (ÖAW) with the project "Aspects of Multilingualism in Austria: Competence – Usage – Attitudes".
 Moreover, he is founding member of the "Research Platform for the Study of Transformations and Eastern Europe".

 Honors

 Newerkla has been elected Member of the Academic Assembly of the Czech Academy of Sciences since 2010 and of its Science Council since 2013.

 In 2017, he was awarded the Josef Dobrovský Honorary Medal for Merit in the Philological and Philosophical Sciences of the Czech Academy of Sciences.

-In 2014, Newerkla was elected Corresponding Member and in 2018 Full Member (Fellow) of the Division of Humanities and the Social Sciences of the Austrian Academy of Sciences.
+In 2018, Newerkla was elected Full Member (Fellow) of the Division of Humanities and the Social Sciences of the Austrian Academy of Sciences.
 Since 2022 he is also elected Member of the Academy Council of the Austrian Academy of Sciences.

+In 2023 he received the Premia Bohemica for his outstanding contribution to the promotion of Czech literature abroad.

+In 2024, Newerkla was awarded the Distinguished Contribution to Diplomacy Medal by the Czech Minister of Foreign Affairs Jan Lipavský and was ceremoniously presented with it by Ambassador Jiří Šitler on January 29, 2025 at a ceremony in the Hall of Mirrors of the Czech Embassy in Vienna.

+On 30 November 2024, in the King John III Sobieski Hall of the Scientific Centre of the Polish Academy of Sciences (PAN) in Vienna-Landstraße, Newerkla was awarded the jubilee badge commemorating the 130th anniversary of the Association of Poles in Austria ‘Strzecha’.

+On 9 October 2025, Newerkla was awarded the highest award given by the Czech Academy of Sciences for contributions to science and humanistic ideas, the Honorary Medal 'De scientia et humanitate optime meritis'.